mech/Notes/Design (Product)/good_design.md

 # Good Design

+> Experience is the brand.
+>
+> Take your work seriously but not yourself.

 [**Design MUST deliver RESULT**](https://mokriya.quora.com/Designer-Duds-Losing-Our-Seat-at-the-Table)

 > A "great" design which produces bad outcomes - low engagement, little utility, few downloads, indifference on the part of the target market - should be regarded as a failure.